Must-Have Food in Brussels

-Belgium’s most densely populated city bustles with amazing places to eat, drink and make merry.
-Brussels offers a decedent culinary landscape that has flavours for all palates; here visitors are truly spoilt for choice.
+Brussels is Belgium’s most densely populated city bustling with amazing places to eat, drink and make merry.
+It offers a decedent culinary landscape that has flavours for all palates; here visitors are truly spoilt for choice.
 Here are 5 must-haves from Brussels:

 Credit: Rohini Kulkarni

 There may not be a lot of things people know about Belgium but its waffle has garnered recognition worldwide.
 The square Brussels waffle available at food stalls around the city is pretty popular; the airy batter makes perfect fluffy waffles which you can enhance with a variety of toppings (powdered sugar, fresh fruit, and whipped cream).
 However, there is a hidden gem; the Liège waffle, made with brioche dough and caramelized sugar chunks inside; its gooey richness makes it an absolute delight.
 Head to Dandoy Tea Room for what are arguably the best Liège waffles in Brussels.